 One of the most productive of all main crop cultivars, and the cultivar that best ripens figs when planted in-ground and frozen back to ground level each winter by harsh weather: Mt Etna…

 For short season growers, a few particular cultivars can be very useful.
-In my experience, 3 varieties begin to ripen a week or two before other varieties – Ronde de Bordeaux, LSU Improved Celeste, and Florea – which helps them to be among the most productive figs. The 3 earlies are followed in a couple weeks by the Mt Etnas which are at least as prolific as those three, and probably moreso.
+In my experience, 3 varieties begin to ripen a week or two before other varieties – Ronde de Bordeaux, LSU Improved Celeste, and Florea – which helps them to be among the most productive figs. The 3 earlies are followed in a couple weeks by Negretta and especially Mt Etna, as prolific as any, or moreso.

-Most of the figs produced here in 2016 and in 2017, northern West Virginia, zone 6b, belonged to those 8 cultivars.
+Many of the figs produced here in 2016 and in 2017, northern West Virginia, zone 6b, belonged to those 9 cultivars, also Violet Sepor and Long Yellow.
 They are potted and in winter garage-protected slightly above freezing at the coldest.
-People tend to reach for RDB, the Etnas, and Tiger first on a plate as they are the most visually appealing, of those eight.
+People tend to reach for RDB, the Etnas, and Tiger first on a plate as they are the most visually appealing, of these figs.

 In ground unprotected, the Mt Etnas have bounced back best each summer to ripen fruit after winter top-kill.